DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Publish-APIs/README.md

   (You can cut-and-paste the above into the policy XML editor)

-  Note the `&lt;APIKey&gt;` element, which identifies where the policy should check for the API key.
+  Note the `<APIKey...>` element, which identifies where the policy should check for the API key.
 In this example, the policy looks for the API key in a query parameter named 'apikey'.
 API keys can be located in a query parameter, a form parameter, or an HTTP header.
-  You need only to use a difference expression to reference an apikey in these different locations.
+  You need only to use a different expression to reference an apikey in these different locations.
 For example, `request.header.key` or `request.formparam.apikey`.
-Also, it doesn't have to be named "apikey".
+Also, the header, query parameter, or form parameter doesn't have to be named "apikey".
 Name it whatever you like.

   For more, see [the documentation on the Verify API Key policy](http://apigee.com/docs/api-services/reference/verify-api-key-policy).

+10. Save the API Proxy.

-## Part 2: Removing the API Key from the query string
+## Part 2: Removing the API Key from the Query String

 **Estimated Time: 3 minutes**

 Apigee Edge acts as an http proxy.
 If all of the traffic management and key verification policies pass, then a *copy of* the inbound request is sent to the backend.
 This includes all of the headers and query parameters that were originally sent in.
 In many cases you'd like to modify the copy of the request message before it gets proxied to the backend - for example, you may wish to inject a header with some client information.
 In this case, we will remove information from the request; we will remove the API Key.
 The API Key should be considered a secret, and need not be sent to the backend.
+Let's remove it.

+We'll do that with a particular policy in Apigee Edge known as `AssignMessage`.
+The name implies "assign something to a new message variable", and the `AssignMessage` policy *can* do that.
+But it can also do other things, for example, modify an existing message, by adding or removing query parameters, headers, and so on.
+We will use `AssignMessage` to remove a query parameter.

 1. In the API Proxy Editor, Click on “+ Step” on the Request Pre-Flow.
   ![](./media/proxy-editor-add-another-step.png)